List of United States presidential elections by Electoral College margin: Mathematical definition

-The margin of victory in the election is calculated as follows:

-Let c be the total number of electors voting in the election.
+The margin of victory in the election is calculated as follows: let c be the total number of electors voting in the election.
 Let w be the number of electoral votes cast for the candidate with the most electoral votes, and let r be the number of votes for the runner-up.

-The Constitution provides that if the candidate with the most votes does not receive a simple majority of the electors voting, the House of Representatives chooses the president.
+The United States Constitution provides that if the candidate with the most votes does not receive a simple majority of the electors voting, the United States House of Representatives chooses the president.
 So, the margin of victory is the number of electoral votes over both the runner-up and half the electoral votes cast.
 For elections after the passage of the 12th Amendment, the runner-up will always have less than half of the electoral votes cast, so the absolute margin of victory will be the difference of the winner's electoral votes and half the electoral votes cast.
 To express this in mathematical formulae:

 The minimum possible value for the margin of victory is clearly zero.
 The maximum possible value of the margin of victory occurs in the case in which each elector casts a vote for the winning candidate and the runner-up gets no more than half of the vote.
 In this case, the maximum margin of victory is c/2.
 In order to meaningfully compare election to election, we need that maximum margin to be constant from election to election.
 Thus, we divide the absolute margin of victory by c/2 to get a normalized margin of victory that ranges from 0 to 1: